 Articles

-Scotland’s splash and grab teaches Australia a beautiful lesson Posted almost 12 years ago
+Scotland’s splash and grab teaches Australia a beautiful lesson Posted over 12 years ago

 Scotland won beautiful.
 I do not care that the rain was coming across the ground in waves or that Newcastle, New South Wales, was as cold as Gateshead in January.
 It matters not that the pitch was a slosh pit or that the ball was as slippy as Anthony Blair.
 Rugby is a game for all seasons and part of its fascination is how much meteorological conditions can change a game.